 - Develop and monitor comprehensive, holistic plans of care that address the health promotion and disease prevention needs of diverse client populations.

 - Assess and monitor teaching/learning needs in a diverse client population.
 Practice ethically in the conduct of research, management and clinical professional practice.

-The MSN Post Master's certificate program builds on the education of a clinical practice generalist and prepares an advanced practice nurse.
+The Family Nurse Practitioner Post-Graduate certificate program builds on the education of a clinical practice generalist and prepares an Advanced Practice Registered Nurse.
 The educational experience prepares students to validate and expand research findings through application of theory and scientific inquiry.

 Graduates are expected to function collaboratively and independently in an advanced practice role with various populations and primary care settings.